commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 Therefore we performed a MS-metabolome analysis of several Salvia strains cultivated in the botanical garden of the University of Fribourg.
 The aim is to reconstruct a phylogenetic tree based on the metabolome’s analysis and compare it to databases and similar studies.
 Data collected will contribute to the molecular cartography of the botanical garden.
 This project is led by Dr. Emmanuel Defossez and Dr. Pierre-Marie Allard [^1].

 Among the genus Salvia from the lamiaceae family, we collected 14 plants of 11 different species in the 15 section of the botanical garden.
-They represent 3 clades subgenus (Glutinaria, Salvia and Sclarea) of the 11 commonly accepted (1.
+They represent 3 subgenus (Glutinaria, Salvia and Sclarea) of the 11 commonly accepted (1.
 Audibertia, 2.
 Calosphace, 3.
 Dorystaechas, 4.
 Glutinaria, 5.
 Heterosphace, 6.
 Meriandra, 7.
 Peroskia, 8.
 Rosmarinus, 9.
 Salvia, 10.
 Sclarea, 11.
 Zhumeria).
-Heterosphae is not clearly defined as a clade but its heritage differs as a result of geographical events.
-A genomic study using next-generation sequencing on which we base our comparison, defined Heterosphae as a clade [^2].
+Heterosphae is not clearly defined as a subgenus but its heritage differs as a result of geographical events.
+A genomic study using next-generation sequencing on which we base our comparison, defined Heterosphae as a subgenus [^2].
 To simplify and do easier comparisons we will use the same nomenclature.

 Mass spectrometry is a powerful analytical system defined by three components: